Laila Dåvøy: Career

-Dåvøy was a member of the executive committee of Askøy municipal council from 1983 to 1987.
+Dåvøy was a member of the executive committee of the municipal council of Askøy Municipality from 1983 to 1987.
 From 1987 to 1991 she was a deputy member of Hordaland county council.

 From 1989 to 1990, during the cabinet Syse, Dåvøy was appointed personal secretary (today known as political advisor) in the Ministry of Culture and Church Affairs.
 From August to November 1990 she was State Secretary in the same ministry.

 A nurse by education, Davøy was the leader of the Norwegian Nurses' Union 1992 - 1998.

 In 1999 she was appointed Norwegian Minister of Labour and Administration in the first cabinet Bondevik, an office she left when the cabinet fell in 2000.
 From 2001 to 2005, when the second cabinet Bondevik held office, Dåvøy was Norwegian Minister of Children and Family Affairs.

 She was elected to the Norwegian Parliament from Hordaland in 2005 and re-elected in 2009.
 She did not seek reelection to the parliament in 2013.

 Personal life

-Dåvøy lives in Askøy, is married and has three children.
+Dåvøy lives in Askøy Municipality, is married and has three children.